 The manganese brass pinion is durable and resistant to wear & tear.
 The sheer power of this reel given all its design elements is astonishing.
 The intuitive way all parts flow gives you confidence that you will not find any other reel in its class.

 Okuma Ceymar Ultralight Spinning Reel

 It has a gear ratio of 5.0:1.
 It has a line retrieve of 21 in. which gives you much leeway.
-It has a line capacity of 2/210, 4/110, or 6/70 which gives you flexibility for choosing the right fishing approach.
+It has a line capacity of 2/210, 4/110, or 6/70 which gives you flexibility in choosing the right line for your technique.